stecavalli/Reg-and-Log-System-Unity/README.md

 Registration and Login System
  <br>
  <br>
-This is a user registration and login system for Unity3D, Xampp, Google Mail for Android Device.
+This is a simple user registration and login system for Unity3D, Xampp, Google Mail for Android Device.
  <br>
  <br>
 Software Versions Used: